mrg/cbe/index.md

 Eclipse with the Maven plugin installed if you wish to edit/run the examples within Eclipse.
 Once you have downloaded the examples, import them into Eclipse using the Maven Import option.  [optional]

 That's it.
 Maven will download everything else you need, such as the Cayenne dependencies and the H2 Database.

+To download Maven or the Maven Eclipse Plugin, see the links in the [Resources](credits-resources.html) section.
+Downloading Cayenne separately or how to use it with Maven is covered in the next section.